BYO-UPM/HUPA_database/README.md

-# HUPA Voice Analysis Project
+# HUPA Voice Disorders Dataset

 This repository contains MATLAB and Python scripts for feature extraction and classification of sustained vowel voice signals (pathological vs. healthy) using the HUPA database.
 The focus is on Perturbation, Regularity, Noise (PRN), and Complexity features.